azer/indexeddb/README.md

 a.sync(c)
 ```

 That's it!
-Now all three local databases will be in sync.
+Now all three local databases will be in sync automatically.

 #### Custom (Remote)